mike-herman/DirectMailAPI/README.md

 5. If deploying using fly.io, all you need to do is `fly deploy` in the terminal to deploy the new application model.
 6. Run some test queries on the production server (e.g. using Postman).

+## Things to add
-In this case, I have not set up a separate fly.io test server to delpoy to.
+- In this case, I have not set up a separate fly.io test server to delpoy to.
 Typically, this would be done before step 5 above.
+- We would want to implement proper logging in this deployment.
+That may require setting up a log store in fly.io.
+- The `apy.yml` file only documents the main endpoint, but typically all of them would be documented there.

 # Where to find this model